New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Methods to determine the transient surface density limits

 We can get more stringent upper limits if we assume that the number density of transient sources has a power-law distribution of flux densities:

 where $N_{*}$ is the normalisation and $S_{*}$ is an arbitrary value of the flux at which the normalisation is given.
 It is sensible to use a value of $S_{*}$ within the range of fluxes we measured in our survey.
-This assumption is justified by the fact that sources who might be radio transients progenitors have a power-law distribution in flux, for example gamma-ray burst afterglows, active galactic nuclei, etc. and therefore the cumulative flux distribution of transient sources will reasonably follow a power law as well.
-In this case we can estimate how many transient sources we should have seen in an image with noise $\sigma_{i}$ and a signal-to-noise threshold \emph{D}.
-This number is just the number density of sources brighter than $D\,\sigma_{i}$ multiplied by the field of view of the image ($\Omega_{i}$).
+This assumption is justified by the fact that sources that might be the progenitors of radio transients generally have a power-law distribution in flux, for example gamma-ray burst afterglows, active galactic nuclei, etc. and therefore the cumulative flux distribution of transient sources will reasonably follow a power law as well.
+Also, the range of sensitivities explored in a given survey usually spans only a factor few, so any broad flux distribution can be reasonably approximated by a power law.
+In this case we can estimate how many transient sources we should have seen in an image with noise $\sigma_{i}$ and a signal-to-noise threshold \emph{D$_{i}$}.
+This number is just the number density of sources brighter than $D_{i}\,\sigma_{i}$ multiplied by the field of view of the image ($\Omega_{i}$).

-Adding up the number of transient sources that we should have seen in our whole dataset we end up with the expression:
+Adding up the number of transient sources that we should have seen in our whole dataset, we end up with the expression:

 In our case, the signal-to-noise threshold and the field of view are the same for all our images and can be taken out of the summation (from now on they will be identified by \emph{D} and $\Omega$).
-We can now calculate the upper limit of the snapshot surface density of transients at 95\% confidence level assuming a Poisson distribution as in Equation~\ref{eq:poisson} and write:
+We can now calculate the upper limit of the transient surface density at the 95\% confidence level, assuming a Poisson distribution as in Equation~\ref{eq:poisson}, and write: